chris2fr/tiddlywiki-bundles/README.md

 Perhaps I can create a dedicated wiki to TiddlyWikiAsPlugin.
 I could then share that wiki on TWGuides.org.

+It would be nice to set up translations of the plugin.

 I would like to be able to commit changed Tiddlers to the source wiki as change sets for merge.

 I would like to version the Wikis through Git on the Plugin server, somehow.